 According to Psychology Today , “In an appropriately titled study called Impact of Color in Marketing, researchers found that up to 90% of snap judgments made about products can be based on color alone (depending on the product) … Color is ubiquitous and is a source of information.
 People make up their minds within 90 seconds of their initial interactions with either people or products.
 About 62‐90 percent of the assessment is based on colors alone.”

-What color should you wrap your business vehicle?
+What color should I wrap my business vehicle?
 The best answer is before wrapping your organization’s vehicle, consider colors, how they contrast, and how they complement one another.
 This checklist might help and save you pain down the road (pun intended).

 - What are our brand colors?